AaronCWacker/Yggdrasil/README.md

 # Yggdrasil
 Knowledge Tree of Love, Life, AI, Genomics, Natural Language Processing and Machine Learning

-# Michael Abramoff - Autonomous AI in Health Care
+# Notes on Michael Abramoff Innovator of Autonomous AI in Health Care for Opthamology
 1. Disparities in Healthcare
 2. Assistive
 	1. Medical decision by clinician